I am the owner of WTDT, although I don't teach anymore here in London as I now live in Norfolk.

 My four dogs are:

-Blake, is my youngest at 3 years old.
-He is a rescue saluki x greyhound and loves training.
+Blake, a 6-year old rescue Saluki x Greyhound and loves training.
 He is practicing for competitive obedience and is loving every minute of it.

 Picture: Rose Barham (2014)